Rank-one geometry and mixed complexes in representations of Cartan type Lie algebras on a torus: Classification of submodules of exceptional Shen--Larsson modules over

-\textbf{Funding.} This work was done when the second author was a post-doc at Indian Institute of Science (IISc Bangalore), where he was supported by a post-doctoral fellowship from the National Board for Higher Mathematics (Ref.
+\textbf{Acknowledgements.} Most of this work was done when the second author was a post-doc at Indian Institute of Science (IISc Bangalore), where he was supported by a post-doctoral fellowship from the National Board for Higher Mathematics (Ref.
 No. 0204/9/2024/R\&D-II/2965).